Search by name, year or event

 1292 - Edward chooses John Balliol to be the new King of Scotland

-1296 - Edward invades Scotland and deposes Balliol.
+1296 - Edward invades Scotland, defeats the Scots at Dunbar and deposes Balliol.
 He then takes over the throne of Scotland and removes the Stone of Scone to Westminster.

 1297 - Scots rise against English rule and, led by William Wallace, defeat Edward at the Battle of Stirling Bridge